-PhraseExpress supports regular NAS network shares or cloud file sync services, such as Dropbox, Google Drive or Apple iCloudDrive or a self-hosted cloud service, such as OwnCloud, to share your phrase file over the internet with PhraseExpress on Windows, Mac or iPhone/iPad (requires iCloud Drive).
+PhraseExpress supports regular NAS network shares or cloud file sync services, such as Dropbox, Google Drive or Apple iCloudDrive or a self-hosted cloud service, such as OwnCloud, to share your phrase file over the internet with PhraseExpress on Windows or Mac

 - If using a cloud service, all users must use the same cloud service account!
 The cloud service account is not the same account used to log into the device!

 - Online cloud synchronization services require some time to distribute the phrase file changes over the internet.
 Sync issues can occur if multiple users are editing the phrase file simultaneously while the cloud sync service is still busy distributing a file update.
 You can avoid such issues by restricting write permissions to only few or one single users.

 - If many users are editing phrases simultaneously, edit collisions and version conflicts may occur.
 In such case, you may want to consider using a SQL Server that prevent such edit collisions.

 - Ideal for home office or remote users (no permanent network connection necessary).

 - Changes are synchronized manually on demand.
 For automatic updates, consider using a SQL server.